 Information and materials indicating how parents, the community, and other stakeholders were involved in developing the application for the college partnership laboratory school.
 A description of how parental involvement will be used to support the educational needs of the students, the school’s mission and philosophy, and its educational focus.

 Plans and timelines for student recruitment and an open enrollment process for any child who is a resident of the Commonwealth, including lottery procedures if sufficient space is unavailable.
-Please include a description of the lottery process to be used to determine school enrollment on a space-available basis and a time line for when the lottery process will begin for the first academic year of enrollment and when parents will be notified of the outcome of the lottery process.
+Please include a description of the lottery process to be used to determine school enrollment on a space-available basis and a timeline for when the lottery process will begin for the first academic year of enrollment and when parents will be notified of the outcome of the lottery process.
 (See § 22.1-349.3 of the Code of Virginia.)

 Any enrollment-related policies and procedures that address special situations, such as the enrollment of siblings and children of faculty and founders and the enrollment of nonresident students, if applicable.
 Consistent with a college partnership laboratory school’s mission and purpose that may address special populations of students, the applicant must indicate how to ensure that community outreach has been undertaken so that special populations are aware of the formation of the college partnership laboratory school and that enrollment is open to all students residing in the Commonwealth.
 Pursuant to § 22.1-349.3 B of the Code of Virginia, enrollment in a college partnership laboratory school “shall be open through a lottery process on a space-available basis to any student who is deemed to reside within the Commonwealth.
 A waiting list shall be established if adequate space is not available to accommodate all students whose parents have requested to be entered in the lottery process.
 Such waiting list shall also be prioritized through a lottery process, and parents shall be informed of their student's position on the list.”